 On October 30, 2017, the DOL appealed the grant of summary judgment and noted that it intends to ask the Fifth Circuit Court of Appeals to hold its appeal in abeyance while it undertakes further rulemaking to determine the appropriate salary level.
 What, if anything, the Trump Administration will do to change the legal test for exempt status will likely be rolled out next year.

 Pannone Lopes Devereaux & O’Gara attorneys will continue to provide updates on the Fair Labor Standards Act and other important employment law topics.
-If you or your organization have questions, please contact employment law attorney and litigator, PLDO Partner Matthew C. Reeber at 401-824-5100 or email [email protected] We welcome your comments, questions and suggestions.
+If you or your organization have questions, please contact employment law attorney and litigator, PLDO Partner Matthew C. Reeber at or email We welcome your comments, questions and suggestions.